Genes - not the kind you wear!

 What are genes?

-How embarrassing is it when you haven't seen a friend of the family or a relative for a while, and they say things like…
+It can be fun to explore all the ways that you are like others in your family - for example the same hair colour, the same talent with football or netball, but it can also be really embarrassing sometimes when you haven't seen a friend of the family or a relative for a while, and they say things like…

 Why would they say stuff like that?
 Well, because your genes, the instructions for making you, come from your mum and her family and your dad and his family.